ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 What does the example above do?
 It shows all devices with hostname `L47AC8` AND interface `Et7/2` as well as devices with hostname `L43SD73` AND interface `Et13/0`.
-In other words: "Show me all devices with hostname `L47AC8` which have interface `Et7/2`, plus all devices with hostname `L43SD73` with interface `Et13/0`.
+In other words: "Show all devices with hostname `L47AC8` which have interface `Et7/2`, plus all devices with hostname `L43SD73` with interface `Et13/0`.